breinwald/breinwald.github.io/peneda-geres-vegetation-change.md

 <div class="figure">
   <img src="images/2016Fire.png" alt="2016 wildfire disturbance and long-term vegetation change map">
   <p class="caption"><strong>Figure 4.</strong> Burned areas from the major 2016 wildfire season overlaid on cumulative EVI change from 2014-2024.
 Many areas affected by the 2016 wildfire show long-term increases in EVI, suggesting substantial vegetation recovery following the disturbance in this fire-adapted ecosystem.
-The early timing of the wildfire within the study period likely explains the observed vegetation recovery. </p>
+The early timing of the wildfires within the study period likely explains the observed vegetation recovery. </p>
 </div>

 <div class="section-divider"></div>